youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 ![ROIMASKIMAGE](docmedia/roi-mask-image.gif)

-Now if we use this image to perform background subtraction it will only do it on the part of the image we care about.
+Now if we use this image to perform background subtraction it will only process the part of the image we care about.

 When running this version it will look like: